KSneijders/AoE2ScenarioParser/README.md

 ### Features:
 - Reading any `aoe2scenario` file from AoE2:DE.
 - Writing said file back to an `aoe2scenario` file.
-- Add Triggers, Conditions and effects to any `aoe2scenario` file.
+- Add Triggers, Conditions and effects to any `aoe2scenario` file (Instructions below).

 ### Bugs:
 - None